 Below is a list of various products that are AMAZING and worth the investment.
 I’ll be posting in-depth reviews of each, which will be linked from this page, to give you an idea of why I love them and how I use them for my blogs.

 Please note: Most of these are affiliate links, meaning I will get a small referral fee if you choose to use the product.
-However, I only recommend things that I actually use and enjoy.
-I’m not going to send you to some crappy product that doesn’t work.
+However, I only recommend things that I actually use and enjoy, and the cost of each resource is the same whether or not you use my affiliate code or link.

-The Genesis Framework - I also use Genesis for many of my design clients as well as my personal blog.
+The Genesis Framework - I use Genesis exclusively for development projects, as well as for my own websites.
 The Genesis framework is fast, has built-in SEO, and is very stable and well-supported.
-Once you own the framework, you can use it on any site you’d like, and child themes are only around $25 each.
+Once you own the framework, you can use it on as many sites as you’d like, and child themes are only around $25 each.
 For more information about Genesis, feel free to check out our full review.

 Gravity Forms - Gravity Forms is, hands down, the best forms plugin I’ve ever used.
 With tons of add-ons for things like Paypal integration, mailing lists (Aweber, MailChimp, and many more), and even file uploads, Gravity Forms allows you to make any kind of form you want quickly and easily.
 While the developer version is a little pricy, you can get Gravity Forms for one site for just $39.